Cash Pool Investment Policy

 The limitations established by this Investment Policy shall apply at the time a security is purchased and will be based on the then-current book value.
 Should a subsequent event cause a security or the investment portfolio to no longer meet the specifications of the Investment Policy, the Treasurer shall determine the appropriate course of action.
 There is no requirement that a security be sold prior to maturity if it no longer meets the criteria set forth in this Investment Policy.
 Furthermore, any security held by the State at the time this Investment Policy was adopted, or received through a corporate restructuring, may be held until its maturity.

-This Investment Policy revokes and replaces all previous Cash Pool investment policies and has an effective date of 12/5/2012.
-This Investment Policy should be reviewed annually by the Treasurer.
+This Investment Policy revokes and replaces all previous Cash Pool investment policies and has an effective date of 02/20/2019.
+This Investment Policy will be reviewed annually by the Treasurer.

-Callable Bond: A bond issue in which all or part of its outstanding principal amount may be redeemed before maturity by the issuer under specified conditions.
+Callable Security: An investment obligation in which all or part of its outstanding principal amount may be redeemed before maturity by the issuer under specified conditions.

 Collateral: Securities or property pledged by a borrower to secure payment.